 Organisations applying for a grant to Scops

 We collect personal information about individuals when they make enquiries or apply for a grant or donation from Scops.
-Information is given to us over the phone, by email or on application forms which are sent by email or by post.
+Information is given to us over the phone, in online application forms or by email.

 Any personal information provided in the application is used only for assessing the grant application and the ongoing administration and management of any grants that are awarded.
 We publish information about successful projects on our own website, including the amount of grant awarded and the organisation that received the grant with a link to their website.